Tyler Morning Telegraph

 "If this diplomacy doesn't work then I will call for a full-scale

 investigation into why the bill was not passed," she said.
-"I think if the
+"I think

 public knew the full scope of this problem they would be appalled."